spiemonte/LeonardYM/README.md

 ## Acknowledgments

-* The development of the code has been started during the work for the PhD thesis [N=1 supersymmetric Yang-Mills theory on the lattice](https://www.uni-muenster.de/imperia/md/content/physik_tp/theses/muenster/piemonte_dr.pdf).
+* The development of the code has started during the work for the PhD thesis [N=1 supersymmetric Yang-Mills theory on the lattice](https://www.uni-muenster.de/imperia/md/content/physik_tp/theses/muenster/piemonte_dr.pdf).
 The software has been used mainly to perform Monte-Carlo simulations of supersymmetric Yang-Mills theories by the DESY-Muenster collaboration, whose support and help during the development of the code has been crucial.